Influenza (flu) and pregnancy

 Fever and most other symptoms can last a week or longer.
 If you’re uncomfortable from fever, ask your health care provider if you can take acetaminophen (Tylenol®).

-If you have influenza, get lots of rest and drink plenty of fluids.
+If you have the flu, get lots of rest and drink plenty of fluids.
 You may not want to eat much.
 Try eating small meals to help your body get better.

 When should you call your health care provider?

-Call your provider right away if you have any of these symptoms:
+Call your provider right away if you have any of these signs and symptoms:

 - Trouble breathing or shortness of breath

-- Pain or pressure in the belly or chest
+- Pain or pressure in the chest or belly

 - Sudden dizziness